Fresh Sausage 107 - Basic Breakfast Sausage Processing

 1 Bag of Holly regular Pork Sausage Seasoning

 We need to break this down into pieces that our grinder can handle, we are using the Weston #12 Butcher series grinder so we need to make the pieces small enough to fit down the throat, the larger grinder you have the larger pieces it can handle.
 For this grinder, our throat size is about 2.5 inches and while pieces that size could be stuffed down there for the ease of the grinder we will try to keep them in about 2-inch pieces.
-Grind all meat twice through a 3/16th plate twice to get the desired consistency.
+Grind all meat twice, first through a 3/8" plate and then through a 3/16th plate to get the desired consistency.
 If you want you can mix in your seasoning between grinding but we prefer to do it after.

 Now, if we are using the 22-24mm sheep casings you will need to rinse and soak them before they are being used.
 To do this the easiest way is to turn on a faucet at a slow stream and hold the casing underneath it, let the water find the opening and it will fill it for you, much easier than trying to find and separate the opening with your fingers.
 Now once they have been rinse soak them for in warm water for 30-60 minutes prior to stuffing.
 Or you can just use collagen casings and all you have to do is take them out of the plastic package and load them on your stuffing tube.

 If you are making a ground product use a meat bag and the 38mm stuffing tube that comes with the Walton’s Sausage Stuffer.

 Because this is a fresh product, meaning we did not add any cure, we do not need to achieve noticeable levels of protein extraction, all we need to do is make sure our seasoning is fully mixed into the meat.
 You can do this with your hands or use a meat mixer if you prefer.